2012 Indianapolis Colts season: Week 5: vs. Green Bay Packers

 Coming off their bye week, the Colts stayed home for a duel against the Packers.
 Scoring got off to an early start as John Kuhn ran for a 2-yard touchdown to take a 7–0 lead.
 In the 2nd quarter, the Packers increased their lead with Aaron Rodgers's 6-yard touchdown pass to James Jones to make the score 14–0.
 After this, the Colts finally got on the board with Vinatieri's 24-yard field goal to make the score 14–3.
 However, the Packers pulled away as Aaron Rodgers connected with Randall Cobb for a 31-yard touchdown pass to take a 21–3 halftime lead.
-After the break, the Colts began to fire back As Andrew Luck connected with Dawyne Allen on an 8-yard touchdown pass, followed by Vinatieri's 50-yard field goal and then Luck's 3-yard rushing touchdown (with a failed 2-point conversion) to shorten the lead to 21–10, 21–13, and then 21–19.
+After the break, the Colts began to fire back As Andrew Luck connected with Dwayne Allen on an 8-yard touchdown pass, followed by Vinatieri's 50-yard field goal and then Luck's 3-yard rushing touchdown (with a failed 2-point conversion) to shorten the lead to 21–10, 21–13, and then 21–19.
 In the 4th quarter the Colts took the lead as Vinatieri kicked a 28-yard field goal for a 1-point lead 22–21.
 However, the Packers again retook the lead as Rodgers found Jones again for an 8-yard touchdown pass (with a failed 2-point conversion) and led 27–22.
 However, the Colts were able to capitalize the comeback victory with Luck's 4-yard touchdown pass to Reggie Wayne with the 2-point conversion successful and win the game 30–27.
 This game was rated #7 on the Top 20 NFL Games of 2012 on NFL.com, as Wayne's World.
 The Colts also improved their record to 4–0 against the Packers at home.

 With the win, the Colts improved to 2–2.